presentcho/Longitudinal-DISR/README.md

 ## Code for simulation studies in the paper

-Code for the result of global method in Table 2 in the simulation studies: *global_simu.R*
+Code example for the result of global method in Table 2 in the simulation studies: *global_simu.R*

-Code for the result of HD method in Table 2 in the simulation studies:: *HD_simu.R*
+Code example for the result of HD method in Table 2 in the simulation studies:: *HD_simu.R*

 ## Main functions and package structure